britishdan/greeting-tdd-tutorial/README.md

 2. The 3 rules of TDD.
 3. How important it is to see the failing test and that the error message is clear.
 4. The Red-Green-Refactor cycle.

+How do you feel about writing code like this?
+How do you feel about the stability and correctness of the system you have created so far?
+Do you think TDD helped to keep you focused?
+Did you write better production code than usual?
+Perhaps less production code than usual?
+Or perhaps it felt slow and painful?

 #### Requirement 2 - Respond to a GET `/greeting` with “Hello”
 We want our test to read: